Are Peanuts Recyclable?

 Post-consumer peanut shell recycling is similar to pre-consumer recycling but on a smaller scale.
 Instead of collecting the shells from businesses, individuals can collect the shells from their own consumption and repurpose them in their own homes.
 The shells can be used as mulch or even as fertilizer for plants!

-Similarly, see if you can recycle fans.
+Similarly, see if you can recycle shipping peanuts.

 Benefits of Peanut Recycling